-Eleanor Shelby was married in Mecklenburg, North Carolina, to John Polk, brother of Captain Charles Polk (who alsomarried an Eleanor Shelby, daughter of ThomasShelby, son of Evan Dim Shelby).
+Eleanor Shelby was married in Mecklenburg, North Carolina, to John Polk, brother of Captain Charles Polk (who also married an Eleanor Shelby, daughter of Thomas Shelby, son of Evan Dhu Shelby).
 John Polk was a Captain during the Revolution and in his late years moved to Tennessee, where he died.
 It is thought that his wife died also in Tennessee.
 She was given land in Southwest Virginia as a daughter of General Evan Shelby.
-As her name is not given in the list of General Shelby's children by bis first wife it is probable that she is the daughter by the second marriage to Isabella Elliott.
+As her name is not given in the list of General Shelby's children by his first wife it is probable that she is the daughter by the second marriage to Isabella Elliott.
 Her children were:

-- (1) Charles Polk, married Margaret Baxter.
+(1) Charles Polk, married Margaret Baxter.
 Charles Polk served in the Revolution and was called "Civil Charlie" Polk.
 Had issue: John; Jennie; Andrew; William; Charles; Cynthia; Isaac; Alfred.
-He died in San Augustine County, Texas, in 1846 47.
-Born January 18th, 1760. - (2) Taylor Polk, married Jency Walker; had issue: Benjamin; Taylor; James; Cumberland; William Walker; Alfred; Warnell.
+He died in San Augustine County, Texas, in 1846-47.
+Born January 18th, 1760.

+(2) Taylor Polk, married Jency Walker; had issue: Benjamin; Taylor; James; Cumberland; William Walker; Alfred; Warnell.
 Taylor Polk emigrated to Arkansas.

-(4) John A. Polk, born in Charlotte, North Carolina, 1762 died in Leon County, Texas, 1849; married Elizabeth Oldson about 1789.
-He was in the Revolutionunder his father.
-Had issue:Benjamin D. A.; Nancy; Evan; Robert; Elizabeth; John (Jackie); Armstead; all born in Tennessee.
-The son Evan Shelby Polk left son Judge John Polk, who had a daughter Jane, who married \\\\\Larvy.Evan Shelby Polk also had a son named Charles Polk, who died in Madison County, Arkansas, in 1919, leaving a son, Elmer Polk.
+Cic. in Leon County, Texas, 1849; married Elizabeth Oldson about 1789.
+He was in the Revolution under his father.
+Had issue: Benjamin D. A.; Nancy; Evan; Robert; Elizabeth; John (Jackie); Armstead; all born in Tennessee.
+The son Evan Shelby Polk left son Judge John Polk, who had a daughter Jane, who married ---- Larvy.
+Evan Shelby Polk also had a son named Charles Polk, who died in Madison County, Arkansas, in 1919, leaving a son, Elmer Polk.